 David Bakhshi (ENG) WIM: Double

 I Think we know have a complete guess.
-I would have started with 1rather than redouble.
+I would have started with 1 rather than redouble.
 Might not have solved the problem but i could then double 4

 to show values (Not Penalty).